For me, the classic martini cannot be beaten.

 For now, here are several varieties for you to try.
 Have fun!

-The standard.
-The most reliable.
-The tried and tested.
+The unquestionable baseline. standard.
 It’s made with gin, plus a small measure of vermouth.
-Learn how to make it here.

-It should also be served with a garnish of either a twist of lemon peel or 1-3 olives – but not the olive brine!
-That would make it a dirty martini (more on that later).
+It should also be served with a twist of lemon peel or 1-3 olives – but not the olive brine!
+That would make it a dirty martini.

 There are different conventions on the number.
 Some people recommend that it should be an odd number, usually one or three, others stand by the rather iconic looking two olives.
 I would leave it up to you to decide your preference.
 It’s not critical, particularly if you have some on the side as well.